fraunhoferfokus/node-hbbtv/Readme.md

    * Start `hbbtv` in `cs` mode: `hbbtv -m cs -p 8090`
    * Open the CS Web App in a Browser on the same device and append `#port=8090` to the URL: `http://www.example.com/cs-app.html#port=8090`
 * The CS Web App needs to include the JavaScript Lib `hbbtv-manager-polyfill.js`
-* The following example uses all JavaScript functions required to discover terminals, launch HbbTV Apps and create WS connection.
+* The following example uses all JavaScript functions required to discover terminals, launch HbbTV Apps and create WebSocket connection.
 API documentation coming soon.

 ```html